-Students seeking to enroll in the online Bachelor’s degree program in Health Sciences must have an associate’s degree in a health-related subject from an accredited community college, as well as evidence of registration in a health profession.
+Students seeking to enroll in the online degree in health science must have an associate’s degree in a health-related subject from an accredited community college, as well as evidence of registration in a health profession.

 25. Armstrong Atlantic State University

 Armstrong Atlantic State University offers a Bachelor’s of Health Science degree through the College of Health Professions.
 Designed to teach both incoming freshmen and current health professionals, students develop expertise in the health sciences while also focusing on applied health-related areas.

 Students in the online Bachelor’s degree in Health Science choose between three tracks of study: Health Administration track, Public and Community Health track, and Fitness Management (Pre-sports Medicine) track.
 All students, regardless of track, complete a series of general education courses.
 The curriculum then focuses on the student’s chosen track.